-Stephen Smith Age 58 Director, Chief Executive Officer and President
+Stephen Smith Age 59 Director, Chief Executive Officer and President

 Stephen Smith has served as our chief executive officer and president and as a member of our Board since April 2007.
-Prior to joining us, Mr. Smith served as senior vice president at HP Services, a business segment of Hewlett-Packard Co., from January 2005 to October 2006.
-Prior to joining Hewlett-Packard Co., Mr. Smith served as vice president of global professional and managed services at Lucent Technologies, Inc., a communications solutions provider, from September 2003 to January 2005.
-From October 1987 to September 2003, he spent 17 years with Electronic Data Systems Corporation ("EDS"), a business and technology solutions company, in a variety of positions, including chief sales officer, president of eds asia-pacific, and president of EDS Western Region.
-Mr. Smith serves on the board of directors of F5 Networks, a public company, and served as a director of Volterra Semiconductor and 3PAR, Inc., both public companies, during the past five years.
-We believe Mr. Smith's understanding of Equinix's needs, challenges and opportunities that he has acquired as our chief executive officer and president, an extensive career history at technology services and critical infrastructure companies, and prior executive leadership and management experience, qualify him to serve on our Board.
+He is a member of the Stock Award Committee.
+Prior to joining us, Mr. Smith served as senior vice president at HP services, a business segment of Hewlett-Packard Co., from Jan.
+2005 to Oct.
+2006.
+Prior to joining Hewlett-Packard Co., Mr. Smith served as vice president of global professional and managed services at Lucent Technologies Inc., a communications solutions provider, from Sept.
+2003 to Jan.
+2005.
+From Oct.
+1987 to Sept.
+2003, he worked for Electronic Data Systems Corporation ("EDS"), a business and technology solutions company, in a variety of positions, including chief sales officer, president of EDS Asia-Pacific, and president of EDS Western Region.
+Mr. Smith serves on the board of directors of F5 Networks, a public company, and previously served as a director of the public companies 3PAR Inc. and Volterra Semiconductor during the past five years.
+We believe the understanding of Equinix's needs, challenges and opportunities that Mr. Smith has acquired as our chief executive officer and president, an extensive career history at technology services and critical infrastructure companies, and prior executive leadership and management experience, qualify him to serve on our Board.

-Peter Van Camp Age 59 Executive Chairman
+Peter Van Camp Age 60 Executive Chairman

 Peter Van Camp has served as our executive chairman since April 2007.
-Prior to becoming executive chairman, Mr. Van Camp served as our chief executive officer and as a director from May 2000 and as president from March 2006.
-In addition, in December 2005, Mr. Van Camp was re-elected as chairman of the board, having previously served in that capacity from June 2001 to December 2002.
-From January 1997 to May 2000, Mr. Van Camp was employed at UUNET, the Internet division of MCI WorldCom (now Verizon), where he served as president of Internet markets and as president of the Americas region.
-During the period from May 1995 to January 1997, Mr. Van Camp was president of Compuserve Network Services, an Internet access provider.
-Before holding this position, Mr. Van Camp held various positions at Compuserve, Inc., during the period from October 1982 to May 1995.
-Mr. Van Camp currently serves as a director of the public company Silver Spring Networks, Inc., and served as a director of Packeteer, Inc., a public company, during the past five years.
-We believe Mr. Van Camp's long history with Equinix, in the roles of chief executive officer, president and executive chairman, dating back to 2000, in addition to his communications services and Internet infrastructure background and his extensive experience at technology services companies, gualify him to serve on our Board, and that in the role of executive chairman he is able to effectively facilitate the dialogue between the Board and Equinix's executive leadership.
+He is a member of the Governance Committee.
+Prior to becoming executive chairman, Mr. Van Camp served as our chief executive officer.
+He has served as a director since May 2000 and as president since March 2006.
+In addition, in Dec.
+2005, Mr. Van Camp was re-elected as chairman of the Board, having previously served in that capacity from June 2001 to Dec.
+2002.
+From Jan.
+1997 to May 2000, Mr. Van Camp was employed at UUNET, the Internet division of MCI (formerly known as WorldCom), where he served as president of Internet markets and as president of the Americas region.
+During the period from May 1995 to Jan.
+1997, Mr. Van Camp was president of Compuserve Network Services, an Internet access provider.
+Before holding this position, Mr. Van Camp held various positions at Compuserve, Inc. during the period from Oct.
+1982 to May 1995.
+Mr. Van Camp currently serves as a lead independent director and Audit Committee member of the public company Silver Spring Networks Inc. We believe Mr. Van Camp's long history with Equinix, in the roles of chief executive officer, president and executive chairman, dating back to 2000, in addition to his communications services and Internet infrastructure background and his extensive experience at technology services companies, qualify him to serve on our Board.